iterative/dvc.org/content/docs/dvclive/how-it-works.md

 file, you can [retrieve](/doc/start/data-management/data-versioning#retrieving) the versioned artifact from the Git commit.

-### Run experiments with DVC pipelines
+### Run with DVC

-You may
-[run experiments](/doc/user-guide/experiment-management/running-experiments)
+Experimenting in Python interactively (like in notebooks) is great for exploration, but eventually you may need a more structured way to run reproducible experiments (for example, running a parallelized hyperparameter search).
+By configuring DVC <abbr>pipelines</abbr>, you can [run experiments](/doc/user-guide/experiment-management/running-experiments) with `dvc exp run`.

-using DVC <abbr>pipelines</abbr>.
-When your experiment completes, DVCLive prints instructions for how to start:
+DVCLive prints instructions for how to start:

 ```
 To run with DVC, add this to `/Users/sarah/myproject/dvc.yaml`: